chalatz/excursions/pages/info/reviews.md

 reviews:
 - year: "2022"
   text: |-
+    Thank you, Nicholas and Michael!
+You were wonderful and we really enjoyed all we learned from Michael about your amazing island!
+We will definitely recommend you and I will write a review on Trip Advisor, since also that is how I found out about your tour!
+Wishing you a very Merry Christmas and a Happy 2023!
+Tracey M (Dec 21) USA

     Hi Nick, you are very welcome.
 Stamos was an excellent guide and friend, and we truly enjoyed our time with him.
 I will definitely forward your details to my friends for their Greece/Rhodes travels.
 Kind regards, Norman T. (Dec 7th) Lockport, New York, US

     Hello Nick, we had a wonderful day today with Michalis!
 I'm so glad we found you for our special day in Rhodes.
 We have no suggestions for improvement-- it was wonderful.
 Thank you!
 Kitt and Ned M. (Nov 26th) North Palm Beach, FL, US